darryncampbell/DataWedge-Workflow-Sample/README.md

 ### Some additional notes for Barcode Highlighting:

-- Reporting will only report barcodes meeting the specified criteria currently highlighted in the viewfinder.
-If you want to capture barcodes outside the viewfinder, for example, if you are waving the device across multiple barcodes, then you should use the 'Freeform Image Capture' Workflow.
+- Reporting will only report barcodes meeting the specified criteria currently highlighted in the viewfinder.  **If you want to capture barcodes outside the viewfinder, for example, if you are waving the device across multiple barcodes, then you should use the 'Freeform Image Capture' Workflow**.
-- The order the results are given will be the order in which the barcodes were recognised by the decoding algorithm, this is not something the user can influence.
 - Captured Barcodes are reported in the same way as "Workflow" data capture.
 I.e. the Intent plugin will report the result through `com.symbol.datawedge.data`
+- The order the results are given will be the order in which the barcodes were recognised by the decoding algorithm, this is not something the user can influence.
+An `identifier` field is returned in the JSONObject for each barcode captured.
-- If multiple barcodes are captured, the data will be concatenated, i.e. `com.symbol.datawedge.data_string` will return all data without any separators.
-It is recommended to use `com.symbol.datawedge.data` instead.
+- If multiple barcodes are captured, the value returned in `com.symbol.datawedge.data_string` will be concatenated without any separators.
+It is strongly recommended to use `com.symbol.datawedge.data` instead.
 - If you switch scanners when configuring DataWedge, your highlighting rules will be lost (with this initial release)
 - As stated in the documentation, the keystroke output will concatenate all the data without any separators.
 This means the Intent plugin is really the only viable way to receive data.

 ## Freeform Image Capture

 Even if your device does not have a camera, you can now capture an image using the barcode scanner.
-Any barcodes that have been seen during the capture session will be returned to your app along with the image.
+Any barcodes that have been seen during the capture session will be returned to your app along with the image (even if they are no longer in frame).

 ### Possible uses of Freeform Image Capture